sriramab/gamamanual/Tutorials/Recipes/ManipulateDates.md

 `
 In this example, each simulation step will represent 1 hour.
 This time will be taken into account for all actions based on time (e.g. moving actions).

 Note that the value of the step variable should be given in seconds.
-To facilitate the definition of the step value and of all expressions based on time, GAMA provides different built-in constant variable accessible with the "#" symbol :
+To facilitate the definition of the step value and of all expressions based on time, GAMA provides different built-in constant variables accessible with the "#" symbol (https://github.com/gama-platform/gama/wiki/G__UnitsAndConstants#time-units):
- * #s : second
+ * #s : second - 1 second
+ * #mn : minute - 60 seconds
+ * #hour : hour - 60 minutes - 3600 seconds
+ * #day : day - 24 hours - 86400 seconds
+ * #month : month - 30 days - 2592000 seconds
- * #s : second
+ * #year : year - 12 month - 3.1104E7
-	init {
-		//GAMA provides different values for temporal unities - these values are given in seconds write "1#s: " + 1#s;
-		write "1#mn: " + 1#mn;
-		write "1#hour: " + 1#hour;
-		write "1#day: " + 1#day;
-		write "1#month: " + 1#month;
-		write "1#year: " + 1#year;

-		//Note that these values are constant: the value #month is always equal to 30 #day.
-	}
-	reflex info_time {
-		write "\n-------------------------------------------";
-		//the global variable cycle gives the current step of the simulation write "cycle: " + cycle;

-		//the global variable time gives the current duration (in seconds) since the beginning of the simulation: time = cycle * step
-		//The value of the time facet can be seen - in a date-time presentation - in the top-left green info panel (click on the number of cycle to see the time value).
-		//When presenting the time value, a month is considered as being composed of 30 days.
-For a more realistic calendar, use the starting_date global value (see the Date type and Real dates model) write "time: " + time;
-	}
-}

 ## The date variable type and the use of a real calendar
 //definition of the date of begining of the simulation - defining this date will allows to change the normal date management of the simulation by a more realistic one (using calendar)